Home security products exist because they do protect you - like a car's seat-belts do - IF you actually use them.

 Most hardware is interchangeable, only requiring that the backset (the distance from the edge of the door to the center of the knob or lock, usually 2-3/8 or 2-3/4 inches) matches the hole(s) in the door so that the latch or bolt throws properly.
 Some hardware sets adjust for both backset lengths.

 Levers come in both left- and right-handed models.
-To determine the appropriate handing, look at the door’s hinges from outside the door.
+To determine the appropriate handing, stand outside the door and look at the door’s hinges.
 If the hinges are on the left, you’ll need a left-handed lever.
 If the hinges are on the right, you need a right-handed lever.

 All these doors have either easily-breakable windows or weak, easily kicked-in, recessed panels near the door-lock.
 They look good - especially to a burglar.